MachineLearning-Group57/ML-Group57/README.md

 # ML-Group57
-Group Project for Machine Learning
+This is a Machine Learning Project for predicting the Singapore HDB flat resale price